hbrousseau/bytecodeVM/README.md

     local->name.length = 0; // ??
 ```

 See the problem?
-Yeah, took me way too long to see that.
+Yeah, it took me way too long to see that.